-You can display a subset of the child records by specify a Select expression that yields the key values of the child records you wish to display.
+You can display a subset of the child records by specifying a Select expression that yields the key values of the child records you wish to display.

 <<Start: SELECT(Orders[Order Id], AND(IN([Order Id],[_THISROW].[Related Orders [Customer Name]]), [Order Status] = "Open"))>>

-Please note that it is important that the select expression provide a list of key values.
+Please note that it is important that the select expression provides a list of key values.